-Since the release of the Final EA, additional changes have been made to Proposed Amended Rule 1106 that would remove the previously proposed reporting, recordkeeping, and labeling requirements.
+Since the release of the Final EA, additional changes have been made to Proposed Amended Rule 1106 that would remove the previously proposed reporting, recordkeeping, and labeling requirements, and add an exemption for coatings that have a VOC content of 50 g/L or less.
 Staff has reviewed these additional modifications to Proposed Amended Rule 1106 and concluded that none of these additional revisions constitute: 1) significant new information; 2) a substantial increase in the severity of an environmental impact; or 3) provide new information of substantial importance relative to the draft document.
 Additionally, revisions to the proposed project in response to verbal or written comments would not create new, avoidable significant effects.
 These revisions do not require recirculation of the Draft EA pursuant to CEQA Guidelines Sections 15073.5 and 15088.5.
-Therefore, staff is preparing a Revised Final EA which will be included in the Governing Board package for the May 3, 2019 public hearing (date subject to change) which will include exemptions for coatings containing 50 g/L of VOC or less, coatings that have a viscosity greater than 650 centipoise, and coatings that are not used for vessels that are intended to submerge to at least 500 feet below the surface of the water.
+Therefore, staff is preparingStaff has prepared a Revised Final EA which will beis included in the Governing Board package for the May 3, 2019 public hearing (date subject to change), which will include exemptions for coatings containing 50 g/L of VOC or less, coatings that have a viscosity greater than 650 centipoise, and coatings that are not used for vessels that are intended to submerge to at least 500 feet below the surface of the water).